ShuonanChen/napari_semiautomatic_registration/README.md

 **What does this repo do?**
+0. Preprocessing
+    1. rescaling the image with the given image resolution
+    2. mainly right now we downsample both exvivo and invivo data
 1. Exvivo stitching
     1. napari to find the transformation `exvivo_stitching_notebook.ipynb`
     2. load the result and stitch everything together. `stitch_results.ipynb`